cloudflare/cloudflare-docs/products/workers/src/content/examples/signing-requests.md

 async function verifyAndFetch(request) {
   const url = new URL(request.url)

-  // If the path does not begin with our protected prefix, just pass the request
+  // If the path does not begin with our protected prefix, pass the request
   // through.
   if (!url.pathname.startsWith("/verify/")) {
     return fetch(request)